aparra/follower_maze/README.md

 *event source* sent them.

 ### Running
-In the command line interface, you need go to follower_maze directory and you can execute the commands bellow:
+In the command line interface, you need to go to follower_maze directory and you can execute the commands bellow:

 * **sbt eclipse** to build an eclipse project
 * **sbt test** to execute the tests cases